 BUT THE GOOD NEWS IS, since bone broth contains a good dose of collagen it makes the broth the perfect remedy for aging skin, because it will help increase the elasticity in your skin.

 WHERE CAN I BUY BONE BROTH?

-Depending on how busy you are, you can either buy organic turkey, chicken, beef or vegetable PRE-MADE bone broth or make it yourself with organic chicken, turkey or beef bones, thyme, rosemary, bay leaf, carrots, celery, onion, parsley, turmeric, peppercorn, and sea salt and simmer for 24 hours.
+Depending on how busy you are, you can either buy organic turkey, chicken, beef or vegetable PRE-MADE bone broth or make it yourself with organic chicken, turkey or beef bones, thyme, rosemary, bay leaf, carrots, celery, onion, parsley, turmeric, peppercorn, and sea salt in whatever amounts you like, and simmer for 24 hours in a crock pot.